Country Report

 5. Higher education

-The share of STEM graduates remains comparatively low, particularly among women.
-Among 2021 graduates27 fewer than a quarter (23.9%) obtained a STEM qualification, compared with an EU average of 25.4%.
-The proportion of ICT graduates was particularly low, at just 1.5% as compared with the EU 4.5% average.
-At 57.7% women represent most of the 2021 graduates, but they only account for 9.3% of STEM graduates and 0.3% of ICT graduates.
+The share of STEM graduates remains comparatively low, particularly for women.
+Of the 2022 graduates, fewer than a quarter (23.4%) had obtained a STEM qualification, compared with an EU average of 26.6%.
+The proportion of ICT graduates was particularly low, at just 1.5% against the EU average of 4.5%.
+Only 9.3% of STEM graduates and 0.3% of ICT graduates were women.

 6. Adult learning